EU regulator backs use of GSK-Vir antibody to treat COVID-19

 The rolling review of the drug is ongoing, the European Medicines Agency (EMA) said.

-Similar therapies from Eli Lilly (LLY.N) and Regeneron Pharmaceuticals (REGN.O) have received recommendations from U.S. and European health regulators earlier this year.
+Similar therapies from Eli Lilly and Regeneron Pharmaceuticals have received recommendations from U.S. and European health regulators earlier this year.

 Antibody treatments are designed to decrease the severity of COVID-19 among patients diagnosed with the infection.